CORRELATIONS

 51. The longer your hair grows, the more shampoo you will need.

-52. The more customers spend in the economy, the higher a country's GDP (Gross Domestic Product).
+52. The more customers spend, the higher a country's GDP (Gross Domestic Product).

 53. The more gasoline you put in your car, the farther it can go.